AscendingCreations/AscendingLibraries/README.md

 ## 📑 Overview

 <p align="center">
-All the seperated libraries for each project will belong here for easy updating
+All the separated libraries for each project will belong here for easy updating
 </p>

 ## 🚨 Help